The District of West Vancouver has taken steps toward making all its facilities accessible to people of differing abilities.

 All of our facilities, including West Vancouver Municipal Hall, offer dedicated parking stalls for people with disabilities who have a universal sticker displayed in their vehicles.

-The Recreation Assistance Program minimizes financial barriers and encourages equal participation and access to all leisure services.
+The Recreation Financial Assistance Program minimizes financial barriers and encourages equal participation and access to all community center recreation and leisure services.

 Who is the program for?

 Discounted student, family and seniors rates are available for designated drop-ins and memberships.
-View Passes and Admissions for more information.
+View Passes and Admissions for more information about other low-cost programs.

 Other Funding Sources

-Contact these local organizations for information on additional funding available to families and individuals:
+Contact these local organizations for information about additional funding available for children (5 years+) and youth:

 The District of West Vancouver is committed to implementing, maintaining and enhancing accessibility for all by demonstrating a leadership role in meeting the needs of all community members for whom accessibility is a concern.